rodrickcalvin/Musical-note-identifier-Chromatic-tuner/README.md

   > - PyQT
   > - tKinter

-   !!!
-Disclaimer: Choose wisely considering ease of use and quality output...
+   **!!!
+Disclaimer-1**: Choose wisely considering ease of use and quality output...
   > ### For the logic and backend:
   > Take note to always use a python version compatible with the libraries.
 At inintial development we used python version 3.6 because pyAudio wouldn't install on later versions of python 3.7+.
 I am currently running python 3.8.10 from WSL2 and it works fine.
   > - Create a virtual environment using virtualenv or virtualenvwrapper